 What changes have you made internally to make the company more Dyslexia aware?

 “A limited attention span is a common dyslexic trait, so we try to keep meeting lengths down as much as possible – which comes with the added advantage of making our meetings much more efficient and focused.
 Did you know that Winston Churchill was dyslexic?
 He would often refuse to have a meeting longer than 20 minutes, and if he can run an entire war operation this way, I’m confident that our business and any other company can also manage!”

 Dyslexia as a Positive

-In today’s world of constantly evolving technology and fast-paced change, there is more space than ever for those with enhanced problem solving, critical thinking, and leadership skills – all areas in which dyslexics typically excel.
-However, to provide the best opportunities possible, education institutions and businesses must have a support system in place to allow those who learn and process information differently to succeed.
+In today’s world of constantly evolving technology and fast-paced change, there is more space than ever for those with enhanced problem-solving, critical thinking, and leadership skills – all areas in which dyslexics typically excel.
+However, to provide the best opportunities possible, educational institutions and businesses must have a support system in place to allow those who learn and process information differently to succeed.

 How Technology Can Help

 Dyslexics can be supported easily through the use of technology like the Recite Me assistive toolbar.
 Recite Me is perfect for those who have dyslexia as it allows users to:

 Have text from any website read aloud to them